samarsajad/Hospital_Management_Website/README.md

         </tr>
         <tr>
             <td>
                 This project is part of GirlScript Summer of Code.
-We enthusiastically welcome community contributions to enhance OpSo.
+We enthusiastically welcome community contributions to enhance the website.
             </td>
         </tr>
     </table>